jkuhno/llm-project/README.md

 # A personal assistant of sorts
-A final product should be a voice assistant running smooth on local machine, with access to bespoke tools.
+A final product should be a voice assistant server running smooth on local machine, with access to bespoke tools.

 The platform for running the solution is Docker.